gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 <pagination :pagination='pagination'></pagination>
 ```

-(Hu hu, that's a lot of "pagination" for just one line, he?
+(Mmh, that's a lot of "pagination" for just one line.
 Don't worry, you'll found this pattern pretty common when passing data down to components).

 #### 3.10 Ransack and dynamic filters